Numata Castle

 How do I get to Numata Castle?

 The nearest station is Numata Station (JR Joetsu Line).
-It is approximately a 25-minute walk from the station.
+From there it is about 25 minutes on foot.
 Local bus from Numata Station toward the castle area.
 Taxi available.
-Parking: Free parking at Jonai Park adjacent to castle ruins.
-Accessible with a JR Pass.

 How much does Numata Castle cost to enter?